Carleman estimates for a magnetohydrodynamics system and application to inverse source problems: Abstract

 \section{Abstract}

 In this article, we consider a linearized magnetohydrodynamics system for incompressible flow in a three-dimensional bounded domain.
-Firstly, we prove Carleman estimates with different weight functions.
-The idea is to combine the Carleman inequalities for different types of equations.
-Then we investigate an inverse source problem and we obtain some stability results by applying the Carleman estimates.
+We first prove two kinds of Carleman estimates.
+This is done by combining the Carleman estimates for the parabolic and the elliptic equations.
+Then we apply the Carleman estimates to prove H\"older type stability results for some inverse source problems.